-1. Scholarships for Upcoming Artists in India
+1. ICMA Scholars program: Scholarships for Upcoming Artists pursing Indian Classical Music

 Gurudakshina is the tradition of expressing gratitude to one’s guru, or teacher, for imparting their art and knowledge.
 We are able to enjoy and appreciate Indian classical music as we know it today because of the highly dedicated musicians who promulgated the art over the last several decades.
 They have contributed in many ways - some as avid performers who have now passed their perfomance age, and others as dedicated teachers who trained many artists who are furthering the art today.
 In both cases, many of these senior musicians no longer have an active source of income nor retirement support.
 In appreciation of their critical efforts over the years, ICMA seeks to support these retired musicians’ basic annual medical needs, including but not limited to medical tests, checkups, and monthly stipends for necessary medications.

 The Indian classical music recordings that are easily accessible for public consumption today are only a small subset of the abundance of high quality music that has been produced.
 ICMA is devising a library system to archive and make rare, privately circulated, or hard-to-find recordings available to a broad audience.
 These include both musical pieces and interviews with accomplished artists.
 As part of this effort, we are acquiring and restoring music that is not currently in digital form that we will ultimately share online.
 We are also looking to financially support other, similar projects that are already underway.
 We are especially looking to enrich these archives by finding and creating recordings of certain classical music styles that may be at risk of “dying” or losing visibility in front of mainstream audiences.